What is Mobile Messaging and How Your Business Can Benefit From It

 That style of messaging can then be applied across the board in future messaging.

-11. Build automation rules
+11. Build Automation Rules

 You should seek to use your mobile messaging app's automation functionalities wherever possible, to reduce your cost of operation and time spent on managing customer communications.